zverolen/ccdm-local-club/README.md

 ## Сharacteristics
 1. Designed in the browser.
-2. Imagery created in Photoshop, Inkscape and Figma using photos from photo libraries (credits included).
+2. Features a demo interactive sign up widget and responsive images.
-3. Constantly being inmproved.
+3. Imagery created in Photoshop, Inkscape and Figma using photos from photo libraries (credits included for Unsplash).

 MIT License